 Our curriculum is designed around five pathways which run throughout school and support pupils working at the earliest levels of development to those working at Key Stage 2 expectations (Year 3).
-An overview of the key characteristics of these pathways can be found in the documents below.
+An overview of the key characteristics of these pathways can be found on our website.